Discover the Trendiest Cocktail Bars Reviving Paris

 The Rum-Addict's Paradise: Monastic

-Things are buzzing in Issy-les-Moulineaux!
-Five minutes from the metro, the Domaine de la Reine Margot Paris Issy - MGallery hotel has settled in a former 17th-century building, inhabited for 9 years by Queen Margot herself and then for 300 years by priests.
-The deal?
-A huge classified garden, a brand new building designed by Jean-Michel Wilmotte, a bistronomic table, a classic cocktail bar (though very beautiful) near the restaurant, and... a rum bar hidden in a chapel!
-It's hard to get more unusual than this desacralized neo-Gothic curiosity...
+Things are moving in Issy-les-Moulineaux!
+Just five minutes from the metro, the Domaine de la Reine Margot Paris Issy - MGallery hotel has settled into a 17th-century building, once home to Reine Margot herself for nine years, followed by 300 years of priests.
+The setting?
+A vast classified garden, a brand-new building designed by Jean-Michel Wilmotte, a bistronomic restaurant, a classic (albeit stunning) cocktail bar near the restaurant, and… a rum bar hidden in a chapel!
+It doesn’t get much more unusual than this neo-Gothic desacralized curiosity.

 © Nicolas Fagot Studio9